loda-lang/loda-programs/programs/oeis/list5.md

 * [A273407](http://oeis.org/A273407) ([L07 program](273/A273407.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
 * [A273408](http://oeis.org/A273408) ([L10 program](273/A273408.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 675", based on the 5-celled von Neumann neighborhood.
 * [A273417](http://oeis.org/A273417) ([L08 program](273/A273417.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 705", based on the 5-celled von Neumann neighborhood.
-* [A273419](http://oeis.org/A273419) ([L07 program](273/A273419.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 705", based on the 5-celled von Neumann neighborhood.
 * [A273420](http://oeis.org/A273420) ([L34 program](273/A273420.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 705", based on the 5-celled von Neumann neighborhood.
 * [A273443](http://oeis.org/A273443) ([L08 program](273/A273443.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 721", based on the 5-celled von Neumann neighborhood.
 * [A273447](http://oeis.org/A273447) ([L07 program](273/A273447.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 721", based on the 5-celled von Neumann neighborhood.